The sinking of MV Derbyshire

 MV Liverpool Bridge, before she was renamed MV Derbyshire. © HMSO, reproduced with kind permission

 This online feature was originally created to accompany a display marking the 25th anniversary of the sinking of the MV Derbyshire in 2005.
-There is now an updated display in the Life at Sea gallery.
+There is now a small display in the Life at Sea gallery.

 An extraordinary loss